Sitemap

 How combat spaces are composed

-You can’t have cover without thinking about what it’s good for, and depending on what game your are making it can stand for a lot:
+You can’t have cover without thinking about what it’s good for, and depending on what game you are making, it can stand for a lot: In a stealth game, it serves as a path tracer, so the player can actually maneuver around the NPCs placed in the map.

 Stealth Game — Cover Placement Illustration